 Kimberley Motley has earned a reputation as one of the world’s most respected & successful international lawyers in human rights.
 Motley is the first & only foreign lawyer to litigate in Afghanistan’s criminal, civil, & commercial courts.
-Her international practice of over 10 has grown and she represents people on almost every continent.
+Her international practice has grown and she represents people on almost every continent.

 Kimberley’s success has included but is not limited to, securing the first Presidential Pardon for a rape victim charged with adultery which subsequently decriminalized running away as a crime in Afghanistan, successfully returning children & women from the UK, Australia, U.S, etc who were internationally abducted, successfully working towards the release of Former Deputy Prime Minister Anwar Ibrahim in Malaysia and releasing Cuban artist El Sexto from prison.
 Her expert legal work has earned international attention on BBC, CNN, as well as profiles in The New York Times, Vanity Fair, among many others.
 Motley has given a TED TALK with over a million views entitled “How I Defend the Rule of Law.”
 An award-winning documentary highlighting her work entitled “Motley’s Law” was released in 2015.
 In addition to this, Motley’s book LAWLESS was released in September 2019.

 OUR NETWORK OF LAWYERS